fib/CCS3D/README.md

 # CCS3D
 The cornerstone3D-beta version, better tuned for calcified plaque annotation.

-Link to website is [here](https://cdorais1.github.io/CCS3D/)
+Link to website will be [here](https://cdorais1.github.io/CCS3D/)

 # TO DO
-Make this prettier and more fleshed out. (up to speed with the old version)

-1.) load dicom file correctly and display it
+1. Load DICOM file correctly and display it

-2.) add code to switch sag/cor/ax

-3.) add brush

-4.) add thresholded brush

-5.) add "intelligent brush"
+2. Add functionality for switching between Sagittal, Coronal, and Axial views

+3. Add basic brush tool functionality

+4. Add thresholding feature to brush tool

+5.)
+Add intelligent brush feature (see issue)